tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 Now, let's pick up on the correlation matrices saved throughout this tutorial without explaining you why:
 ``cor_base, cor_localiters, cor_spatialiters1, cor_spatialiters20``.
 What are they?
-For the North component (the one without the unmodeled maintenance step), we computed the correlation coefficients (between -1 and 1) of the modeled signal (timeseries) from only the transient :class:`~disstans.models.SplineSet` model between station.
-This means that the more similar the fitted transients are in shape (amplitude does not influence the correlation coefficient), i.e. in timing and phases of the transients, the higher the coefficients will be.
+For the North component, we computed the correlation coefficients (between -1 and 1) of the modeled signal (timeseries) from only the transient :class:`~disstans.models.SplineSet` model between station.
+This means that the more similar the fitted transients are in shape (the total amplitude does not influence the correlation coefficient), i.e. in timing and phases of the transients, the higher the coefficients will be.

-We can use these matrices now to plot the (symmetric) correlation matrices for the two main cases we considered above, and also to compute an "average" spatial correlation.
+We can use these matrices now to plot the (symmetric) correlation matrices for the two main cases we considered above, and also to compute the median spatial correlation.
-If we successfully fitted the our synthetic transients, which we know are the same everywhere, we should see that the average correlation increases when using the spatial reweighting.
+If we successfully fitted the our synthetic transients, which we know are the same everywhere, we should see that the median correlation increases when using the spatial reweighting.
 Here's some example code::

     >>> for title, case, cormat in \
     ...     zip(["5 Local Reweightings", "1 Local, 20 Spatial Reweighting"],
     ...         ["local", "spatial20"], [cor_localiters, cor_spatialiters20]):
-    ...     # average spatial correlation of transient timeseries ...     avgcor = np.mean(np.ma.masked_equal(np.triu(cormat, 1), 0))
+    ...     # median spatial correlation of transient timeseries ...     medcor = np.ma.median(np.ma.masked_equal(np.triu(cormat, 1), 0))
-    ...     print(f"\nAverage spatial correlation = {avgcor}\n")
+    ...     print(f"\nMedian spatial correlation = {medcor}\n")
     ...     # spatial correlation visualization
     ...     plt.figure()
     ...     plt.title(title)